By using our website, you agree to our use of cookies.

 Vetting cryptocurrencies can be more difficult because they have become a popular vehicle for fraud, such as pump-and-dump schemes.
 Those risks might leave you wondering how to invest in cryptocurrency without falling victim to a scam.
 In order to avoid pump-and-dump schemes, avoid smaller/newer cryptos that are being heavily promoted on social media platforms.
 It’s critical to analyze the investment risk of a given cryptocurrency and social media experts may not have your best interests in mind.

 Although you may be able to minimize your exposure to fraud and cybersecurity risk by investing through a large, reputable platform, because the whole industry isn’t regulated, it’s impossible to eliminate this risk.
 For example, in 2022, we learned FTX, which was formerly considered a reputable platform, was being run by bad actors who misappropriated clients’ funds.
-And on November 2, 2023, its founder, Sam Bankman-Fried was found guilty of fraud and money laundering.
+On November 2, 2023, its founder, Sam Bankman-Fried was found guilty of fraud and money laundering.
+And on March 28, 2024, the court sentenced Bankman-Fried to 25 years in prison.

 Step 2: Select a cryptocurrency exchange